anamanumesc/obsidian-notes/Networking/proxy vs reverse proxy vs load balancer.md

 it is more customizable

 # node js proxies/servers
-node.js with express.js has a built in
+node.js with express.js has a built in proxy custom middleware

 ingress controller = reverse proxy for kubernetes